kaizen-ai/kaizenflow/docs/Documentation_about_guidelines.md

     - Build TOC automatically
     - Adjust the indentation to improve the Markdown's format (but the precondition is that you have properly adjusted the indentation levels).
-    - Remove unnecessary empty lines
+    - Remove extra empty lines under headings
     - Adjust text layout
   - Do not mix manual edits and linter runs
   - If the linter messes up the text